Last Updated on September 21, 2022 by Wandering our World

 Winner: Los Angeles

-San Francisco or Los Angeles: Which City is Less Crowded?
+Which City Is Less Crowded?

 The one thing that tourists despise is large crowds.
 Yet, you can’t really avoid people when you visit big cities like San Francisco or Los Angeles.
 Perhaps the best thing you can do is choose the city with fewer people and hope for the best!